orcwg/cra-hub/inventory.md

 # Inventory of resources relevant to the horizontal CRA standards, Open Source Steward obligations, and voluntary attestation program

+The goal of this document is to collect resources that are relevant to the CRA obligations of _open-source software stewards_ and _manufacturers_ when it comes to the development and usage of open source.

+_Please add all relevant resources as a table row under the relevant section or subsection._

 ## Table of Content

 * [Horizontal Type A Standards (due Aug.
 2026)](#horizontal-type-a-standards-due-aug-2026)